donejs/donejs/README.md

    6. Create a order history element
    7. Switch between three pages
 4. Getting data from the server and showing it in the page.
-5. Settup up a real-time connection.
+5. Settup up a real-time connection
+6. Creating a unit-tested view model

 ## Features